[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "WAS THE WORK OF THE SIMULATOR EVER TRUE?"

 The Daon's arm dropped after the writing of "TRUE".
-He stepped aside, and there arose throughout the room a susurration of sleeves, of busy hands writing.
+He stepped aside, and there arose throughout the room a susurration of sleeves as hands began to write.

-Miril fell into their majority state, out from which she had to struggle repeatedly: the loyal Unbelievers' view of life as a chaotic random dance of vari-coloured fluffy balloons, forever floating, bumping around, impossible to arrange in any order.
-For it was true that life on this world of hers was an unending adventure, in which even the profoundest ideas were no more than jostling actors, rather than foundational principles.
-Yet this situation didn't satisfy her yearnings.
-There ought to be more to life than a phantasmagoric swirl of themes.
-Hmm... tricky.
+Miril fell into their majority frame of mind, out from which she had to struggle repeatedly: the loyal Unbelievers' view of life as a chaotic random dance of vari-coloured fluffy balloons, forever floating, bumping around, impossible to arrange in any order.
+It was true that life on this world of hers was an unending adventure, in which even the profoundest ideas were no more than jostling actors, rather than foundational principles; yet this situation did not satisfy her yearnings.
+More must exist!
+Life, according to Miril, ought to contain more than a phantasmagoric swirl of themes!
+Tricky question.
 Here fifty candidates were scribbling away, doubtless taking the official line, that the old Simulators of the Hafnium Era, and especially the chief one, Varramb, could not really model the future in the way that legend claimed.
 The variables were too many; chaos too powerful; randomness inherent in reality.
 So far, so obvious.
 Then why make the point?
 What else could one do but admit it as true, as Varramb nenself, the great and ancient Simulator Ghepion, had ended by doing?
 Yes, the Simulator had finally warned humanity against reliance on the tool of Simulation.
 After that, nen had insisted on retiring, on abandoning all power and influence.
 So again - what was this new parade of Unbelief all about?
+Didn't they all already un-believe enough?
+Wasn't coherence dismissed as a pipe-dream anyway?

 Miril reflected on a past age that was over a hundred million days gone.